The art of looking back: thoughtful questions for effective retrospectives

 Open feedback questions:

-Our bottleneck: What is the critical part in our structures and processes that determines how much we can achieve as a team?
+Our bottleneck: What is the critical part in our structures and processes that determines how much we as

 What options are there for eliminating this one bottleneck?